rkirkbride13/tech-tests/till/readme.md

 This was an exercise in object oriented programming in Javascript.
 The user interface was created using HTML and CSS and the code was test-driven using the Jest framework.

 This was orignally a mock tech test that I then decided to get more creative with.
+Try it out [here!](https://till.onrender.com/)

-Feel free to change the items and prices on the menu to suit your needs!
+If you clone the repository feel free to change the items and prices on the inventory to suit your needs!

 ### Original brief